nodejs/node/doc/api/string_decoder.md

 added: v0.9.3
 -->

-Returns any trailing bytes that were left in the buffer as a string.
-Bytes that represent partial UTF-8 and UTF-16 characters will be replaced with substitution characters appropriate for the character encoding.
+Returns any remaining input stored in the internal buffer as a string.
+Bytes representing incomplete UTF-8 and UTF-16 characters will be replaced with substitution characters appropriate for the character encoding.

 ### stringDecoder.write(buffer)